-If you are considering join our squad of Sunday Saint’s who already enjoy the feel good factor of being involved on and off the pitch then we are so very very grateful and happy to welcome you on board!
+If you are considering joining our squad of Sunday Saint’s who already enjoy the feel good factor of being involved on and off the pitch, then we are very grateful and happy to welcome you on board!

 Volunteers at Old Colfeians are so important and hugely appreciated as they are the backbone of our clubs existence by leading, supporting & developing Rugby within our club and our wider community.

 - ALL Volunteers – Report to the Clubs Safeguarding Team for DBS checks and guidance.